cliftonchee/govtech_cc4/README.md

 # 5. Considerations

-In the link below, I have listed some considerations and decisions behind the architecute diagram above.
+In the link below, I have listed some considerations and decisions behind the architecture diagram above.

 [Link to Considerations](docs/considerations.md)